sirech/homepage2/src/pages/articles/2020-09-20-technical-stories-a-miscast-artifact-of-agile-development/index.md

 _Avoidance of conflict_.
 If the product owner and the developers push in opposite directions, there's tension that needs to be solved.
 Avoiding the conflict solves nothing, but it's the path of least resistance.

 _Delivery pressure_.
 Yes, features almost always take priority.
-However, keeping the platform healthy is in everyone's best interest.
+Technical work is a catalyst for features.
 There might be real urgency, in which case it's worth talking about managing the created [tech debt](https://martinfowler.com/bliki/TechnicalDebt.html).

 _Lack of empowerment_.
 Developers sometimes feel that they can't stand for what they believe is necessary, or that their voice won't be heard.
 Maybe they're genuinely not being listened to, or perhaps their voice is too quiet.

-Let's be honest; this suggests deeper problems than writing some stories (or not).
-However, normalizing the practice of writing substandard software isn't going to help anybody.
+Let's be honest; these are symptoms of deeper problems than writing some stories (or not).
+However, keeping the platform healthy is in everyone's best interest.

 ## Then when **do you** create technical stories?

 I thought you'd never ask.
 The most natural place to create technical stories is the [dev huddle](../dev-huddle-as-a-tool-to-achieve-alignment-among-developers/).
 As a result of a successful dev huddle, the development team will agree on certain experiments, refactorings, or changes to be made.
 Any action big enough is a prime candidate for a technical story.
 To name some examples:

-- Let's try out [strikt](https://strikt.io/), a new assertions library
+- Refactor the layout of our product cards to use [flexboxes](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
-- Refactor our API calls to use [React hooks](https://reactjs.org/docs/hooks-intro.html)
+- Let's try out [strikt](https://strikt.io/), a new assertions library.
-- Enhance documentation for our newest microservice
+- Refactor our API calls to use [React hooks](https://reactjs.org/docs/hooks-intro.html).

 Once there is an agreement in the team, reflecting these points in stories helps build the team's technical vision.
 These stories will (hopefully) happen soon, and increase the quality of the system.
 That, in turn, means that the iceberg's visible part will have an easier time floating, which will lead to more fancy features for our happy stakeholders.